 Making your next vehicle one that has a higher MPG (miles per gallon) rating is a sure-fire way to spend less on gasoline.
 Consider a hybrid car — or a used electric one, if you never want to worry about buying gas again.

 A vehicle with a manual transmission tends to have better fuel efficiency than an automatic.
 Plus, driving a stick shift is cool.

-Steve Gillman is a former contributor to The Penny Hoarder.
-Former senior writer Nicole Dow contributed to this post.
-Writer/editor Tiffany Wendeln Connors updated this post for 2022.
+Former Penny Hoarder contributor Steve Gillman and former senior writer Nicole Dow contributed to this post.